This is a big year for some of my closest friends who have decided to take the ultimate vow -- matrimony.

 This wedding is also a big event because, for the first time, all of my friends are bringing their partners.
 I’m sure I can’t be the only one completely pumped about it.

 Tammy’s husband and Ashley’s fiancé (husband after Saturday!)
 Jim already get along wonderfully.

 I met Nick, Megan’s boyfriend, almost three years ago and, despite having one of the most frustrating New Year’s Eve adventures in New York City, we still managed to have a good time.
-It will be his first time meeting the other guys, as it will be for my own boyfriend being introduced.

 I’d be lying if I said I wasn’t nervous.
 This is big.
 In a way, it’s bigger than meeting family, bigger than being brought as a date to meet each other’s coworkers (By the way, hello to all the guys at the mill.
 Are you enjoying this week’s column?).